AUD/USD flirting with daily lows, still comfortable above 0.6800 handle

-- A subdued USD demand, despite a pickup in the US bond yields, might help limit the downside.

-- Investors now look forward to important US macro data for some short-term trading impetus.

-The AUD/USD pair is currently placed near the lower end of its Asian session trading range, albeit has still managed to hold above the 0.6800 handle and 100-day SMA.
+The AUD/USD pair continued losing ground through the mid-European session and is currently placed near the lower end of its daily trading range, around the 0.6830-25 region.

-The pair failed to capitalize on this week's strong positive move to over three-week tops and came under some renewed selling pressure on Wednesday, snapping two consecutive days of winning streak in the wake of softer Aussie macro data.
-According to Australian Bureau of Statistics, Australia's GDP growth slowed to 0.4% during the three months to September as compared to the previous quarter's upwardly revised reading of 0.6% and worse than 0.5% anticipated.

-Also read: NAB joins Australia's other 'big 4' in stepping up rate cut forecast
+Having failed to capitalize on the previous session's goodish intraday recovery move, the pair met with some fresh supply on Thursday following the releases of weaker Aussie monthly retail sales data and trade balance figure.

 Technical levels to watch